bennahugo/politsiyakat/README.md

 PolitsiyaKAT sends misbehaving antennas to icy northern isolation.

-This is a crude automated flagger that finds problems in calibrated data such as phase and amplitude drifts and flags baselines based on user supplied clipping criteria.
+This is a crude automated flagger that finds problems in calibrated data such as phase and amplitude drifts.
+It then flags affected baselines based on user supplied clipping criteria.
 Currently we apply this tool to automatic and semi-automatic reductions of MeerKAT and VLA data.

 I hope it will be useful to the astronomy community to make this laborous task easier.
 Contributions are very